-ANNUAL DIVE EVENTS:
+ANNUAL OCEAN EVENTS:

 September International Coastal Cleanup

 Since the first International Coastal Cleanup Event in 1985, a global network of volunteers have banded together to collect, track and analyze marine debris.
-Volunteers from states and territories throughout the US and more than 150 countries come together each year and participate in International Coast Cleanup event near them.
+Volunteers from states and territories throughout the US and more than 150 countries come together each year and participate in International Coast Cleanup ocean events near them.

 An estimated 8 million metric tons of plastic waste enter our ocean each year, most of it disposed into city streets or rural areas, finding its way into streams and rivers and eventually the sea.
 Without concerted efforts to combat marine debris now, the volume of plastic waste entering our ocean will only grow.
-Three decades of Cleanups have kept more than 225 million items of trash, weighing in excess of 220 million pounds from polluting our ocean.
-Over 12 milion volunteers have covered more than 360,000 miles of coastlines across the world.
+Three decades of ocean cleanups have kept more than 225 million items of trash, weighing in excess of 220 million pounds from polluting our ocean.
+Over 12 million volunteers have covered more than 360,000 miles of coastlines across the world.
 You can read more in this informative report: International Coastal Cleanup

 - Coastal Cleanup – Boat